cpcerrato/sinatra-modular-skeleton/README.md

 `-- tmp
 ```

-Empty folder contains `.gitkeep` file (is a convention, git assigns no special significance to this name) to keep them at git repository.
-When you create your first file inside a empty folder you should delete `.gitkeep` file because there isn't necesary anymore.
-If you don't plan to use database, cucumber or some other folder you should delete it.
+Empty folders contain a `.gitkeep` file is just a placeholder.
+It's a convention, git assigns no special significance to this name.
+When you create your first file inside an empty folder you should delete `.gitkeep` file because it won't necessary anymore.

-The file `template_controller.txt` implements RESTfull routes to implement CRUD actions by each controller.
-Yo can copy & paste renamed as whatever_controller.rb and change the class to WhateverController.
+If you don't plan to use database, cucumber or some other folder you can delete it.

-In order to configure environment (in my case rvm) you must create `.ruby-version` and `.ruby-gemset` at root to isolate the environment.
+In order to configure your ruby environment (in my case I use rvm) you must create `.ruby-version` and `.ruby-gemset` at project's root to isolate the environment.